dxwc/vidlist/README.md

 + A bug fixed that was preventing saving of most video data
 + It's now faster (while still being "synchronous")
 + Fixed so it does not break on published videos made public later
-+ (new) Include subscription channel list on the bottom of the generated page
++ Include subscription channel list on the bottom of the generated page
++ (new) Another large speed increase by downloading and processing at most three channels in "parallel"